+- In register %eax:

+- The return value

 - In the callee's stack frame:

 - The caller's %ebp value (previous frame pointer)

 - In the caller's frame (shared with callee):

 - Function arguments

 - Return address (saved PC value)

 We know we're going to place arguments on the stack, in the caller's frame.
 Should they go above or below the return address?